-Once GDE and GCC plug-ins are understood as a whole, we explain how GDE allows for the effective design and debugging of compiler transformations in Section 6.
+Once GDE and GCC plug-ins are understood as a whole, we explain how GDE allows for the effective design and debugging of compiler transformations in Chapter 6.
 Here we show how we have used GDE in the past to design and debug our own transformations, describing each case in detail along with the specific advantages GDE brings to the development process.
-We then examine, in Section 5, the DB-dump output of several applications, suggesting analysis that can be done on these dumps.
-We then further illustrate exactly why GDE was developed by examining some related technologies in Section 7.
-We conclude in Section 8 by summing up the key points of this paper and finally, discuss further expansion possibilities for GDE in Section 9.
+We then examine, in Chapter 5, the DB-dump and Verbose-dump output of several applications, suggesting analysis that can be done on these dumps.
+We then further illustrate exactly why GDE was developed by examining some related technologies in Chapter 7.
+We conclude in Chapter 8 by summing up the key points of this thesis and finally, discuss further expansion possibilities for GDE in Chapter 9.

-2 Background
+Background

-The GNU Compiler Collection (GCC) [13] is an open source compiler which was initially released in 1987 as a C compiler under the name GNU C Compiler.
-Although initially a compiler only able to compile C code, GCC is now a massive compiler suite able to compile many programming languages, such as C++, FOR-TRAN, Pascal, Objective-C, Java, and Ada to a variety of architectures.
-Due to the large number of distinct architectures and languages supported, GCC designers have separated the GCC compilation process into three distinct phases, as seen in Figure 2: the front-end, the middle-end, and the back-end [14].
+The GNU Compiler Collection (GCC) [14] is an open source compiler which was initially released in 1987 as a C compiler under the name GNU C Compiler.
+Although initially a compiler only able to compile C code, GCC is now a massive compiler suite able to compile many programming languages, such as C++, FORTRAN, Pascal, Objective-C, Java, and Ada.
+GCC can also support less used languages like Pascal, Mercury, and COBOL, but a custom version of GCC must be configured and installed.
+GCC conforms to all ANSI/ISO C and C++ standards providing command-line options to select which standard it should adhere to.
+Lastly, GCC is able to compile code to a wide range of well known architectures such as x86-64, PowerPC, SPARC, and MIPS.
+GCC also supports several lesser known architectures such as MCORE [9], ARC [20], and Xtensa [41] [15].
+Due to the large number of distinct architectures and languages supported, GCC designers have separated the GCC compilation process into three distinct phases, as seen in Figure 2.1: the front-end, the middle-end, and the back-end [15].
 We discuss these phases next.